dart-backend/angel3-guide/guides/middleware.md

 ## Middleware

 Sometimes, it becomes to recycle code to run on multiple routes.
-Angel allows for this in the form of _middleware_.
+Angel3 allows for this in the form of _middleware_.
 Middleware are frequently used as authorization filters, or to serialize database data for use in subsequent routes.
-Middleware in Angel can be any route handler, whether a function or arbitrary data.
+Middleware in Angel3 can be any route handler, whether a function or arbitrary data.
 You can also throw exceptions in middleware.

 ### Denying Requests via Middleware